Best Flooring for Outdoor Rabbit Run (With Pictures)

 Final Thoughts

-I would recommend you to use the open fresh grass as flooring for the outdoor rabbit run.
+I would recommend you use the open fresh grass as flooring for the outdoor rabbit run.
 If you think your bunny will escape from the outdoor rabbit run, you could use the Omlet rabbit run.

 They are safe from predators and escape-proof.
 Thanks for reading and don’t forget to share.